Complaint Handling Procedures

-- The complaint falls outside the jurisdiction of the Telecommunications Industry Ombudsman
+- the complaint falls outside the jurisdiction of the Telecommunications Industry Ombudsman

-- The Consumer is acting unreasonably.
+- the Consumer or Occupier is acting unreasonably.

-5.11 Reopening cases
+5.5 Reopening cases

 A staff member of the Telecommunications Industry Ombudsman handling a complaint.

-- A complaint that is not within the jurisdiction of the Telecommunications Industry Ombudsman
+- A complaint that is not within the jurisdiction of the Telecommunications Industry Ombudsman.

 - A query or contact from a Consumer that does not relate to a telecommunications service or that we decide is not a Complaint.

-The Ombudsman’s view of how a Complaint should be resolved.
+A Decision Maker’s view of how a Complaint should be resolved.

-An element of a Consumer’s Complaint where there is a serious risk of detriment, such as a medical or safety risk, that needs to be dealt with as soon as possible, independently of the full resolution of the Complaint.
+An element of a Consumer’s or Occupier’s Complaint where there is a serious risk of detriment, such as a medical or safety risk, that needs to be dealt with as soon as possible, independently of the full resolution of the Complaint.